parityparrot/pywinstall/README.md

 Rename `python-3.7.3.amd64` to `python37` and add it to the root directory of this project.

 1. Run `start-env.bat` to start up the virtual envrionment.

+## Build

+1. Run `build.bat` to build the executable.

+2. Create the setup installer with Inno Setup by compiling `setup.iss`.

+## TODO

+- [ ] Automate compilation for setup installer.

+- [ ] Revisit installing packages with winpython and virtualenv.